sizovs/sizovs.github.io/_posts/2022-07-08-welcome-to-our-tech-interview.md

 You may also consider personalizing the process and ask people what they prefer: a homework assignment, pair programming, or something else.
 Such personalization gives people with different needs and life circumstances equal opportunity to show their best.

 But, most importantly, you should constantly ask candidates what they like and dislike about your process, and integrate that feedback back into your process.
-Winning the "war for the best talent" is not that difficult.
-Just listen carefully to what the talents say.
+Winning the battle for the best talent is not that difficult.
+Just listen carefully to what the talent says.

 Thank you.